RachitMalik12/KTV-Immunity-War/README.md

 Debugging graphics (BS): A another debug mode that draws a rectangle around the sprites is implemented.
 We can combine this with the original red cross for a better visualization of sprites.

-Observer pattern (FC): For one enemy type, once it collides with a player, both the player and the enemy will bounce back a short distance.
+Observer pattern (FC): For one case when fireballs are being thrown, stamina will decrease by one and disallow user to throw anymore fireballs.

 Keyboard control for player 1 (RM): WSAD for movement and TFGH for 4 directional projectile firing.